The Team Science Core is currently seeking a co-faculty lead. Learn more about the position and find out how to apply.

 “… a collaborative effort to address a scientific challenge that leverages the strengths and expertise of professionals trained in different fields.”

 Why engage in team science?

-- Teams of investigators from diverse disciplinary backgrounds with different skills may be better suited to tackle scientifically complex problems with multiple causes, such as climate change, the future of global water and food security, social determinants of health and others.
+Teams of investigators from diverse disciplinary backgrounds with different skills may be better suited to tackle scientifically complex, interlinked problems with multiple causes, such as climate change, the future of global water and food security, social determinants of health and others.
 As funding agencies are increasingly focused on the importance of employing diverse expertise to tackle grand challenges, leading research institutions must advance and apply the growing body of knowledge on best practices for team science excellence.

-Why is Duke CTSI interested in bsupporting team science?
+Why is Duke CTSI interested in supporting team science?

 - The TSC can also share your resources if you have tools and services.
-Please contact us if you have a resource that could be used by other Duke Researchers in their team-based research?
+Please contact us if you have a resource that could be used by other Duke Researchers in their team-based research.

-- Then please reach out to email@example.com for more information about upcoming events, resources and community updates!
+Please reach out to firstname.lastname@example.org for more information about our services, upcoming events, resources and community updates!

 Meet the team